 What is Blepharitis?

-Eyelash root inflammation is a common eye condition, especially among individuals with oily skin types, those experiencing dandruff issues, and those with rosacea.
+Eyelid inflammation is a common eye condition, especially among individuals with oily skin types, those experiencing dandruff issues, and those with rosacea.

 What are the Types of Blepharitis?

-What Causes Eyelash Root Inflammation?
+What Causes Eyelid Inflammation?

 What are the Symptoms of Blepharitis?